-In addition, as other works related to complex saddle point paths, in refs.~\cite{Garcia:1996np}\cite{Guralnik:2007rx} the complete set of solutions of the differential equations following from the Schwinger action principle has been obtained by generalizing the path integral to include sums over various inequivalent contours of integration in the complex plane.
-In Ref.~\refcite{Pehlevan:2007eq} complex Langevin equations have been studied.
-In Refs.~\refcite{Ferrante:2008yq} and \refcite{Ferrante:2009gk} a method to examine the complexified solution set has been investigated.
+In addition, as other works related to complex saddle point paths, in Refs.~\cite{Garcia:1996np} and \cite{Guralnik:2007rx} the complete set of solutions of the differential equations following from the Schwinger action principle has been obtained by generalizing the path integral to include sums over various inequivalent contours of integration in the complex plane.
+In Ref.~\cite{Pehlevan:2007eq} complex Langevin equations have been studied.
+In Refs.~\cite{Ferrante:2008yq} and \cite{Ferrante:2009gk} a method to examine the complexified solution set has been investigated.

 The CAT has been studied intensively as mentioned above, but there remain many things to be studied.
 For instance, in the above studies it has been supposed and taken as a matter of course that the momentum and Hamiltonian in the CAT have the same forms as those in the RAT, and it has not been examined explicitly so far.
 In the RAT, we first write the lagrangian $L(q,\dot{q})$ in terms of a coordinate $q$ and its time derivative $\dot{q}$, and then define the momentum $p$ by the relation $p=\frac{\partial L}{\partial \dot{q}}$.
 Next, we define the Hamiltonian $H(q,p)$ via the Legendre transformation as $H(q,p)= p \dot{q} - L(q, \dot{q})$.
 By replacing $q$ and $p$ with their corresponding operators in the classical Hamiltonian $H$, we obtain the quantum Hamiltonian.
 This is a well-known story in the RAT, but what happens in the CAT?
 Once we allow the action to be complex, various quantities known in the RAT can drastically change, and we can encounter various exotic situations.
 Hence we have to be careful about them.